 Telehealth and Education

 The AAMC and its Telehealth Advisory Committee have developed telehealth competencies across the continuum of UME, GME, and CME with input from a broad range of stakeholders.
 The competencies are intended to guide educators developing curricula as well as students learning to practice and professionals continuing their development.
-Upon formal publication, they will be included in the New & Emerging Areas in Medicine Series.
+This is the second report in the New & Emerging Areas in Medicine Series.
+Download the telehealth competencies report from the AAMC Store.
 If you have questions, please contact us.

 Telehealth Skills for Health Care Providers